schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 **Notes**: Challenge characters with one or two traps.
 Tell them the passage is trapped, but don’t tell them how, or where the traps are until they are sprung!

-**Notizen:** Fordere die Charaktere mit ein oder zwei Fallen.
+**Notizen:** Fordere die Figuren mit ein oder zwei Fallen.
 Erzähle ihnen, dass der Durchgang versperrt ist, aber sage ihnen nicht wie oder wo die Fallen liegen, bis sie ausgelöst werden!

 |      Adversaries | Stone Statue Guardian                               |
 |-----------------:|:----------------------------------------------------|